 What’s it like to live in a body and brain that functions differently than the majority of your peers?
 We are not talking about subtle differences – as always exist between any two minds – but rather those individuals who possess an entire mental processing system that is metaphorically blind to much of what most people take for granted, but has different kinds of perception that completely escape the majority.
-So while these individuals may not speak a verbal language, or if they can verbalize, may miss a thousand social queues to stop asking about their particular obsession, they might also intuit how to handle tamed herd animals with elegant efficiency and without violence, or inspire global mass protest against doing nothing in the face of climate change.
+So while these individuals may not speak a verbal language, or if they can verbalize, may miss a thousand social cues to stop asking about their particular obsession, they might also intuit how to handle tamed herd animals with elegant efficiency and without violence, or inspire global mass protest against doing nothing in the face of climate change.

 Humanity is neurodiverse.
 We all have different minds and different ways of interpreting the inflow of information that we gather through our senses.
 No matter how different we are, most of us grow up feeling awkward, insecure, and unsure of where we fit in, and of who we will become.

 Some have experienced nasty bullying – being teased about how weird we are, being threatened by the big kid on campus, or at times even attacked.
-Some unconsciously turn their awkwardness & insecurity outward and become the attacker, the teaser, the one on top.
+Some unconsciously turn their awkwardness and insecurity outward and become the attacker, the teaser, the one on top.
 Some unconsciously turn it inward and descend into isolation and depression.
 Some channel it into other patterns, holding their breath for the day when everything makes sense.
 But most of us learn to talk, learn to communicate our needs more or less effectively, find something to do that makes us money or gives us purpose, and join the rest of the crowd as a “regular” member of our community, our society, our world.

 For some kids though, the journey to full acceptance must also pass through an added layer of complication.
 Being labeled as stupid because they haven’t learned to read, being labeled as difficult because they can’t bear to sit still, being labeled as eccentric because they can’t make eye contact or intuit that the thing to do when everyone else sits down is to sit down.
 But over the past few decades, the world has caught on that the child who can’t learn to read might have a brain that interprets figures and letters differently than most others – that he or she is dyslexic, and with extra support can learn numbers, letters, and reading – and become a brilliant mathematician, a fantastic writer, or a CEO.

 The world has caught on that the kid who can’t sit still might have a brain that is so easily stimulated, and craves newness to such an extreme that a typical classroom might not contain his or her curiosity, but with some adjustments and support this kid can come up with something no one thought possible before.
-And the world has caught on – largely because of people like Temple Grandin, Judy Singer and Nick Walker that just because one doesn’t speak, or can’t handle a casual caress, they can offer a newness and alternative perspective that teaches the world something amazing.
+And the world has caught on – largely because of people like Temple Grandin, Judy Singer and Nick Walker that just because one doesn’t speak, or can’t handle a casual caress, they can offer newness and alternative perspective that teaches the world something amazing.

 This is the Neurodiversity Movement, and it has revolutionized the experience and treatment of people whose innate brain functions diverge from the majority of their peers – helping to destigmatize difference and give new value to various ways of being in the world.

 It’s simple.
-You know someone who is Neurodivergent.
+You know someone who is neurodivergent

 In this week’s Optimist View, we are heading down the road of neurodiversity to discuss how the world of Optimists (and frankly everyone) benefits from NeuroDivergent thinking, and what some experts have to share about the future of a more inclusive NeuroDiverse world.
 This may be a new way of thinking.
 The word neurodiversity itself is still relatively new, coined by Australian sociologist Judy Singer in 1998.
 No longer is the hunt for a cure for many types of neurodivergent individuals the goal.
 Instead, in the last 21 years, solutions for inclusion, acceptance, and support have grown widely.

-Accepting the Value in Different Modes of Thinking
+Accepting the value in different modes of thinking

 Author and educator, Nick Walker helps us understand definitions of the nomenclature we will explore in understanding Neurodiversity, the Neurodiversity Paradigm, and Neurodivergent experiences in his work on NeuroCosmopolitanism.